 We maintain customer receivables factoring agreements with a number of financial institutions.
 Under the terms of these agreements, we may transfer receivables to the financial institutions, on a non-recourse basis, provided that the financial institutions approve the receivables in advance.
 During the year ended December 31, 2022, we received \$73.4 million of cash from the sale of certain accounts receivable and recorded \$1.1 million of interest expense in connection with these transactions.
-During the year ended December 31, 2021, we receivable and recorded \$118.5 million of cash from the sale of certain accounts receivable and recorded \$1.8 million of cash from the sale of certain accounts receivable and recorded \$0.8 million of interest expense in connection with these transactions.
+During the year ended December 31, 2021, we received \$118.5 million of cash from the sale of certain accounts receivable and recorded \$0.8 million of interest expense in connection with these transactions.